-- 1. Ensuring an appropriate representative from the agency attends the POC planning meeting and is an active participant in the team meeting; - NOTE: An appropriate representative is considered to be someone who has knowledge and authority to make decisions about the beneficiary's service delivery.
-This person may be a program manager, a direct service professional who works with or will work with the beneficiary, the executive director or designee. - 2.
-Communicating and working with support coordinators and other support team members to achieve the beneficiary's personal outcomes; - 3.
-Ensuring the beneficiary's emergency contact information and list of medications are kept current; - 4.
-Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or time lines in the POC will not meet the beneficiary's needs, but not later than 10 days prior to the expiration of any time lines in the POC that cannot be met; - 5.
-Ensuring all support team members sign and date any revisions to the POC indicating agreement with the changes to the goals, objectives or time lines;
+- Ensuring an appropriate representative from the agency attends the POC planning meeting and is an active participant in the team meeting, - NOTE: An appropriate representative is considered to be someone who has knowledge and authority to make decisions about the recipient's service delivery.
+This person may be a program manager, a direct service professional who works with or will work with the recipient, the executive director or designee. - Communicating and working with support coordinators and other support team members to achieve the recipient's personal outcomes, - Ensuring the recipient's emergency contact information and list of medications are kept current, - Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or time lines in the POC will not meet the recipient's needs, but not later than 10 days prior to the expiration of any time lines in the POC that cannot be met, - Ensuring all support team members sign and date any revisions to the POC indicating agreement with the changes to the goals, objectives or time lines,